t81dev/duotronic-whitepaper/appendix.md

 TNET(x) ∈ [ −N , +N ]
 ```

 The numeric value is normative.
-Its binary or ternary integer representation is outside the scope of this definition.
+The representation of that value (binary integer, balanced ternary integer, saturation behavior) is **explicitly out of scope** and delegated to the consuming context.

 #### Examples